Can Trans Men Get Pregnant? How Long It Takes To Get Pregnant After Testosterone

 Let’s start with the facts.
 Transgender, nonbinary, and transmasculine people with uteruses can and do get pregnant.
 They also complete egg transfers for reciprocal IVF or embryo transfers to a Gestational Surrogate or partner.
-Recent scholarship corroborates what trans and genderqueer folks already know -- after and during medical and/or social transition (including testosterone use), transmen can and do get pregnant and give birth.
+Recent research confirms what trans, non-binary, and genderqueer folks already know -- after and during medical and/or social transition (including testosterone use), transmen can and do get pregnant and give birth.

-How Long Do I Have To Be Off Testosterone Before Getting Pregnant?
-Can I Freeze My Eggs If I'm On Gender-Affirming Hormone Therapy?
+How Long Do You Have To Be Off Testosterone To Get Pregnant?

-Though more research is happening in the last handful of years, there are still not close to enough resources for trans and genderqueer people on fertility, hormone use, pregnancy, or Assisted Reproductive Technology (ART).
-Simple questions, like, “What impact does taking testosterone have on fertility / egg quality?” or “How long do I have to be off testosterone before I can conceive?” are surprisingly hard to find answers to.
-There are still so many questions unexplored by researchers.
+Though more research has been published in the last handful of years on trans fertility, there are still not close to enough resources for trans and genderqueer people on fertility, hormone use, pregnancy, or Assisted Reproductive Technology (ART).
+Simple questions, like, “What impact does taking testosterone have on fertility / egg quality?” or “How long do I have to be off testosterone before I can get pregnant?” are surprisingly hard to find answers to.

-I’m not talking about what my trans and gender non-conforming siblings and community show us every day.
-People with uteruses who previously were taking testosterone, do get pregnant, do complete reciprocal IVF, do successfully freeze their eggs, and do transfer embryos.
+Research aside, our trans and gender non-conforming siblings and community show us every day that people with uteruses who were previously on testosterone do get pregnant, do complete reciprocal IVF, do successfully freeze their eggs, and do transfer embryos.
 And they have happy, healthy babies.
-Thank you for showing us what’s possible.
+Thank you for showing us what’s possible!

 What I’m talking about is research.
 So, I’m going to offer you a (hopefully) more accessible round-up of the scientific research on your questions related to testosterone, gender-affirming androgen therapy, fertility, and more.